oxygenbarker/transfer-bdg/README.md

 - [3] http://rawfoodsos.com/2010/07/07/the-china-study-fact-or-fallac/
 - [4] Weaver, J.H., ed.
 1987.
 The World of Physics: A Small Library of the Literature of Physics from Antiquity to the Present, vol. 2, The Einstein Universe and the Bohr Atom.
 New York: Simon & Schuster
 - [5] L. Ron Hubbard: DIANETICS THE MODERN SCIENCE OF MENTAL HEALTH http://projectavalon.net/DMSMH.PDF page 5
-- [6] Martin Gardner: Fads and Fallacies in the Name of Science, New York: Dover, 1952, page 263
+- [6] Martin Gardner: Fads and Fallacies in the Name of Science, New York: Dover, 1952
 - a few own examples

 "The question is not whether we like the conclusion that emerges out of a train of reasoning, but whether the conclusion follows from the premise or starting point and whether the premise is true.
 [2]"